Calanthe/Calanthe.github.io/_drafts/planet-defender-circular-world-game_with_pixijs.markdown

 //radius will be very important to detect the collision sprite.radius = 400;

-//render sprite and add it to the camera container camera.addChildAt(sprite, 0);
+//render sprite and add it to the camera container at a specific index camera.addChildAt(sprite, 0);
 {% endhighlight %}

+The planet is attached to the camera, so its position relates to that aforementioned container.
 Now we want to add a rotation of the planet in such a way, that its direction will dependent on the player's action.

 {% highlight js %}